xingli/project_template/README.md

 Naming: AuthorYearJournal_shortsummary.pdf, see examples

-## ./code, and ./draft
+## ./code

 1. Use differnet prefix, say, a01_, a02_, for stata file, p01_, p02_, for python file

 2. Add name at the suffix, say, a01_startXL.do

+3. The sample code for replication files before submission is in a02_replication.do

+## ./draft

-3. In the draft folder, name the draft using ProjectDateEditor.txt, say, adsdraft191112XL.docx.
+1. In the draft folder, name the draft using ProjectDateEditor.txt, say, adsdraft191112XL.docx.
+2. In current days, suggest to use overleaf for drafts and slides.